Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-The projected wave functions [Eq.\ (\ref{eprj})] have good total 2D angular momentum $L$, and the corresponding single-particle density is circular and azimuthally uniform.
-Thus any association of the wave function in Eq.\ (\ref{eprj}) to a point-group symmetry (which corresponds to a single-particle density that is not azimuthally uniform) is counterintuitive.
-Despite this expectation, the trial wave functions in Eq.\ (\ref{prj}) do embody and reflect hidden (or emergent) molecular point-group symmetries similar to the case of natural molecules.
-Specifically, the $C_N$ point-group symmetry of the ``classical'' crystalline configuration, which is accounted for through the kernel of symmetry-broken mean-field determinants (or permanents) $\Psi^{N}$, is reflected in the fact that the trial wave functions $\Phi^{\rm PRJ}_L$ are identically zero except for a subset of {\it magic\/} angular momenta $L_m$.
+The 2D projected wave functions have good total angular momentum $L$, and the corresponding single-particle density is circular and azimuthally uniform.
+Thus any association of the projected wave functions to a point-group symmetry (which corresponds to a single-particle density that is not azimuthally uniform) is counterintuitive.
+Despite this expectation, the projected trial wave functions do embody and reflect hidden (or emergent) molecular point-group symmetries similar to the case of natural molecules.
+Specifically, the $C_N$ point-group symmetry of the ``classical'' crystalline configuration, which is accounted by the symmetry-broken mean-field determinants $\Phi_{\rm UHF}(1,\ldots,N)$, {\Eq}~(\ref{psiuhf}), is reflected in the fact that the symmetry-restored wave functions $\Psi^{\rm PRJ}_L$ are identically zero except for a subset of {\it magic\/} angular momenta $L_m$.
+Of course this vanishing of wave functions is not present for the exact configuration-interaction ones with non-magic angular momenta.
+In the context of the symmetry-restoration approach, correspondence with the full set of configuration-interaction wave functions is established by considering the vibrations of the molecular configurations.
+This additional step was described in \cite{yann10,yann11}; see also \cite{yann00}.
+An analogous situation in nuclear theory is provided by the generator-coordinate method, see {\Sec}~\ref{GCM}, which is a generalization of the strict symmetry-restoration approach via projection techniques.

-For the simpler case of $N$ repelling particles on a ring [i.e., a configuration $(0,N)$], the magic total angular momenta can be determined by considering the point-group symmetry operator $\hat{R}(2\pi/N) \equiv \exp (-i 2\pi {\hat L} /N)$ that rotates on the ring simultaneously the localized particles by an angle $2\pi/N$.
-In connection to the state $\Phi^{\rm PRJ}_L$, the operator $\hat{R}(2\pi/N)$ can be invoked in two different ways, namely either by applying it on the ``intrinsic'' part $\Psi^{N}$ or the ``external'' phase factor $\exp(i \gamma L)$ (see Ch.
-4-2c in \cite{bomo98}).
-One gets in the case of fermions
+For the simpler case of $N$ repelling fermions with parallel spins on a ring [i.e., with $S_z=N/2$ and a $(0,N)$ configuration], the magic total angular momenta can be determined by considering the point-group symmetry operator $\hat{R}(2\pi/N) \equiv \exp (-i 2\pi {\hat L} /N)$ that rotates on the ring simultaneously the localized particles by an angle $2\pi/N$.
+In connection to the state $\Psi^{\rm PRJ}_L$, the operator $\hat{R}(2\pi/N)$ can be invoked in two different ways, namely, either by applying it on the ``intrinsic'' (symmetry-broken) wave function $\Phi_{\rm UHF}(1,\ldots,N)$ or on the phase factor $\exp(i \gamma L)$ appearing in the ``laboratory'' (symmetry-restored) wave function $\Psi^{\rm PRJ}_L$ of {\Eq}~(\ref{prjop}), see Chapter 4-2c in \citeasnoun{bomo98}.
+One gets

 from the first alternative and